Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 It's also necessary to measure the effectiveness of your efforts.
 Has there been a noticeable increase in the unity of heart and shared purpose among my family members or staff?
 Do I sense balance, happiness, and harmony in my life?
 Are there visible signs of evil spiritual entities or energies weakening?
 Are there signs of new, measurable growth or development among my family members or staff?
 Can you honestly say that forces of protection and blessing are advancing in my place?

-Giving your experience substance helps to document in writing what you have developed.
+Giving your experience substance helps you document what you have developed in writing.
 This can serve as a model or pattern adapted to other situations in other places.

 0 comments: